 There are a variety of events that could leave black marks on your credit history.
 This can then ring alarm bells with lenders when they come to run credit checks and assess your profile.

 This can range from something you might consider relatively minor, such as a few late or missed payments.
-Although, there are far more serious issues such as a County Court Judgment (CCJ) following a default notice, or an Individual Voluntary Arrangement (IVA) or even a bankruptcy.
+Although, there are far more serious issues such as a County Court Judgment (CCJ) following a default notice, or an Individual Voluntary Arrangement (IVA) or even a bankruptcy, a bad credit mortgage calculator can provide an initial indication of your options.

 While a bad credit event on your file can lead to red flags raised by lenders, a few lenders may forgive one or two minor events, especially if they were a few years ago and you have kept a clean record since.